 - Register and request your ballot through FVAP.gov: Use the online Federal Post Card Application (FPCA) at FVAP.gov to simultaneously register and request an absentee ballot.

-- Consider asking that your ballot be sent to you electronically: Voters in who are living in countries currently experiencing, or likely to experience, mail disruptions should select an electronic option for receiving their blank ballot from their election official.
+- Consider asking that your ballot be sent to you electronically: Voters who are living in countries currently experiencing, or likely to experience, mail disruptions should select an electronic option for receiving their blank ballot from their election official.
 Not all states and counties allow electronic receipt of blank ballots; check FVAP.gov or ask your state voting office if this is an option for you.

 - Consider state ballot submission alternatives: Refer to your state’s instructions on FVAP.gov for ways to return your completed ballot.
 Most states allow voters to submit ballots online.